 The Distinguished Speakers Series presents the latest trends in international business and provoke conversation among undergraduate and graduate students, policy experts, and business executives.
 Recent speakers include the Qatari Ambassador to the United States; the Vice President of Technology and Innovation at Lockheed Martin; and the Chief of TATA Sustainability Group.

 International Education Week is a great opportunity to celebrate international education and exchange throughout the world.
 The Smith School is thrilled to showcase our international reach and celebrate global learning on campus with a variety of events throughout the week.
-Visit the IEW website for detailed information on events.

 Global Young Professionals Institute